 Asking the National Assembly to vote on the issue also showed how sensitive the matter is in France.

-France was a founding member of the alliance in 1949 but it left the military structure in 1966 amid frictions with the United States.
-France has continued, however, to contribute troops to NATO missions and to participate in NATO's political bodies.
+France was a founding member of the NATO alliance in 1949 but it left the military structure in 1966 amid friction with the United States.

-From its earliest years, NATO's transatlantic ties were strained because U.S. analysts warned that if the European allies failed to increase their contributions to the alliance, they risked losing the support of the United States, according to NATO.
+From its earliest years, the organization's trans-Atlantic ties were strained because U.S. analysts warned that if the European allies failed to increase their contributions to the alliance, they risked losing the support of the United States, according to NATO.

-The European allies felt the United States was trying to dominate NATO, and the resulting frictions led French President Charles de Gaulle to withdraw from NATO's military structure in 1966, according to NATO.
+Meanwhile, the European nations felt the United States was trying to dominate the organization, according to NATO.

 In 1995, France rejoined NATO's military committee, which advises NATO's political authorities on military policy and strategy and provides guidance on military matters to NATO's strategic commanders.

-While France was still not a part of the military command, it contributed troops and funding to NATO activities, including KFOR in Kosovo and ISAF in Afghanistan.
-Some 5,000 French troops are currently committed to NATO operations and France contributes 13.8 percent of its military budget to the alliance, according to the French Foreign Ministry.
+While France was still not a part of the military command, it contributed troops and funding to NATO activities, including actions in Kosovo and Afghanistan.
+Half of all French troops outside the country are assigned to NATO military operations.